 Are Pigs Smarter Than Dogs?

 Pigs are said to be smarter than dogs, but actual studies on pigs cognitive abilities haven’t been done in-depth.
-The intelligence of pits can be analyzed in several ways.
+The intelligence of pigs can be analyzed in several ways.
 First, pigs have a greater sense of smell than dogs.
 It is so strong that it could almost be called a superpower.

 But, dogs have better eyesight than pigs.